Angelica137/Thermostat_1/README.md

 Given the user has used the reset function
 When they check the temperature
 Then they see it is back to the default setting of starting temperature

+### User story

+As a user, when I am worried about energy suage
+I want to be able to know what the current energy usage of my thermostat is so that I can be in control of the energy I use

+# Requirements
+energy usage:
+< 18 is low-usage,
+< 25 is medium-usage,
+anything else is high-usage.

+# Acceptance criteria

+The user is able to see and understand what their energy usage is

+Given the user wants to know their energy usage
+When they request this information
+Then they see it in a way they can understand